SaaS Valuation Calculator

 Frequently Asked Questions

-How do you value a bootstrapped SaaS company?
+How to value a SaaS company?

 How does Rule of 40 affect SaaS valuation?

-Companies over Rule of 40 = 60 get a +2.5× additive bonus to their ARR multiple; 40–60 gets +1.2×; below 0 gets a -2× penalty.
-One of the cleanest valuation levers.
+Companies over Rule of 40 = 60 get a +2.5× additive bonus to their ARR multiple; 40–60 gets +1.2×; below 0 gets a −2× penalty.
+It is one of the cleanest levers for SaaS valuation.

 How do I calculate DCF for a SaaS startup?